 The essay is an important section of your application package.
-We are interested in understanding 1) how your experiences influenced your desire to obtain a Masters in Social Work and 2) the quality of your writing and argumentation as it relates to analyzing and addressing a social problem.
+We are interested in understanding 1) how your experiences influenced your desire to obtain a Masters in Social Work and 2) the quality of your writing and critical analysis as it relates to analyzing and addressing a social problem.

-Uploading Instructions: Save the admissions essay as a PDF and upload it via the space indicated for “Writing Sample or Essay” in the online Graduate School application portal.
+Save the admissions essay as a PDF and upload it via the space indicated for “Writing Sample or Essay” in the online Graduate School application portal.

 Part 1: Autobiographical Statement (2-3 Pages)

-Part 2: Social Problem Analysis (2 pages)
+Part 2: Social Issue Analysis (2 pages)

-Write an essay describing a contemporary social problem that you believe is relevant to the social work field.
-This portion allows you showcase the quality of your writing in terms of argumentation and critical analysis; references are encouraged.
-Please address the following prompts in your essay:
+Write an essay describing a contemporary social justice issue that is relevant to the social work field.
+This academic essay allows you to showcase the quality of your writing in terms of organization and critical analysis; references from credible sources are expected.

-- What is the social problem and how is it relevant to the social work field?
+· What is the social problem and how is it relevant to the social work field?

-- What research supports your position?
+· What research supports your position (cite references)?

 · Describe some specific possible ways for social workers to address the issue.
 Include a discussion of leadership roles you might undertake to address this issue.